dentarg/auth0-blog/_posts/2017-08-07-javascript-for-microcontrollers-and-iot-part-3.markdown

 }
 ```

-> If you don't understand the signatures of these C++ functions read the [first post in this series, where we explore the integration of JerryScript on the Particle Photon]().
+> If you don't understand the signatures of these C++ functions read the [first post in this series, where we explore the integration of JerryScript on the Particle Photon]https://auth0.com/blog/javascript-for-microcontrollers-and-iot-part-1/).

 We can now use this object from within JavaScript like so: